Remote repository

 -

-For further work with the cloned repository, see the article Git in the Engee command line.
+Read about further work with the cloned repository in the article Git in the Engee command line.

-Changing the SSH configuration file (~/.ssh/config) simplifies the process of connecting to remote repositories, especially if you have multiple SSH keys for different hosts or repositories.
-You can use the built-in command line editor nano to change the SSH configuration.
-To do this:
+Changing the SSH configuration file (~/.ssh/config) simplifies the process of connecting to remote repositories, especially if you have multiple SSH keys for different hosting or repositories.
+You can use the built-in command line editor to change the SSH configuration. nano.
+For this:

 -